ujjwalatwork/imageclassification/README.md

 Use PhotosPicker (SwiftUI) to select an image from gallery

 🔍 Step 4: Run prediction
-Convert image → CIImage → pass it to Vision framework Use VNCoreMLRequest to get predictions
+Convert image → cgImage → pass it to Vision framework Use VNCoreMLRequest to get predictions

 📊 Step 5: Display result